virtualparadox/BBMap/docs/readme.txt

 Disabled module lines in reformat.sh.
 Noted by Xiaoli D.
 Renamed summarizecoverage to summarizescafstats.
 Added ambig and kfilter flags to CrossBlock.
 Requested by Ken H.
+34.98
+BBDuk/BBDuk2 default maxrskip set to 1 (disabled), to reduce confusion.
+Fixed Seal generating ArrayListSets even when pattern output was not specified.
+Fixed Seal bug classifying both read1 and read2 as matched when only one matched in kpt=f mode (this IS the intended behavior in default kpt=t mode).
+Noted by Alex Spunde.
+Fixed string compare bug in FilterReadsByName making substring=header and substring=name fail.
+Noted by Esther Singer.
+34.99
+Fixed BBMap not printing coverage statistics when machineout=t.
+Noted by Vasanth Singan.
+Added minlen flag to filterbyname.
+Changed Dedupe primary structure from HashMap to LinkedHashMap to (somewhat) preserve input order.

+TODO: BBDuk crashes with K>31 (Alex Spunde).
+TODO: Memory autodetection does not work on Amazon.
+TODO: BBMap machineout to file (Vasanth).
+TODO: chrombits and CHROMS_PER_BLOCK may be obsolete and ready to remove.
+TODO: out=stdout.bam does not work.
 TODO: Include deletions toggle for Pileup.
 TODO: Soft-clipping coverage flag.
 TODO: Add match/cigar/SamLine trimming to TrimRead.